vignesh-murugani2i/django-mysql-docker/README.md

-"# django-mysql-docker\ndjango crud with mysql using docker and kubernetes\n"
+"# django-mysql-docker\ndjango crud with mysql using docker and kubernetes for new project\n"